-Whether you’re actually traveling for holiday celebrations, or just considering a winter vacation during this peak travel time, careful advance planning can make a big difference in how your travel experience.
-Because of the volume of travelers, possible winter weather complications and other unique seasonal disruptions, travel insurance might be just the right holiday gift to give to yourself.
+Whether you’re traveling for holiday celebrations, or just considering a winter vacation during this peak travel time, careful advance planning can make a big difference in your travel experience.
+The volume of travelers, possible winter weather complications and other unique seasonal disruptions may make travel insurance the right holiday gift for yourself.

 Here are 5 tips for researching travel insurance for a trip during the holidays: